awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 1. In the **Delete tax registration** dialog box, choose **Delete**\.

-## Enabling tax setting inheritance<a name="manage-account-tax-linked-accounts"></a>
+## Turning on tax setting inheritance<a name="manage-account-tax-linked-accounts"></a>

-You can use your tax registration information with your linked accounts by enabling your **Tax Settings Inheritance**\.
-After you enable it, your tax registration information is added to your other AWS Organizations accounts, saving you the effort of registering redundant information\.
+You can use your tax registration information with your member accounts by turning on your **Tax Settings Inheritance**\.
+After you activate it, your tax registration information is added to your other AWS Organizations accounts, saving you the effort of registering redundant information\.
 Tax invoices are processed with the consistent tax information, and your usage from member accounts will consolidate to a single tax invoice\.

 **Note**
 Tax inheritance settings are only available to accounts after a member account is added\.
+If you turn off tax inheritance, the member accounts revert to the account's original TRN setting\.
+If there was no TRN originally set for the account, no TRN will be assigned\.

 Tax registration information includes:
 + Business legal name